 The only real problem is that the similarly-priced BenQ EL2870U is also being discounted this Black Friday and can currently be snapped up for just £240 in the UK (it’s still $450 in the US, but that may change in the coming days).
 This is another 4K TN screen with AMD FreeSync support, but does 91.2% sRGB coverage straight out of the box and has a simpler, easier to use menu system to boot.
 If that wasn’t convincing enough, the BenQ has the added bonus of HDR up its sleeve, too – a rather average implementation of HDR, all told, but that’s still more than can be said of the AOC.

 Of course, with AOC’s Black Friday deals yet to kick in, it’s difficult to say whether it’s going to end up being cheap enough to make it worth picking over the BenQ.
 At £273 / $277, it’s certainly a decent way of getting a lot of pixels per penny, but I suspect that even with a hefty discount applied, the BenQ EL2870U is probably the better value screen overall – at least in the UK.
 I’ll update this verdict in the coming days if the U2879VF is suddenly available for silly money, but if you’re looking for a 4K monitor on the cheap this Black Friday, I’d advise sticking with the BenQ.

-Be sure to check our regularly updated Best Black Friday monitor deals hub page for even more deals on gaming monitors over the coming days, too.
+Be sure to check our regularly updated Best Black Friday and Cyber Monday monitor deals hub page for even more deals on gaming monitors over the coming days, too.